 The International Maritime Organisation (IMO) suggests that vessel biofouling has been comparable to, if not more significant than, untreated ballast water for introducing invasive aquatic species (IAS), with evidence indicating that 70-80% of IAS introductions occur through biofouling.

 To address these risks, ship operators must prioritize sea chest maintenance.
-Effective antifouling measures, such as Marine Growth Prevention Systems (MGPS) and Impressed Current Cathodic Protection (ICCP), are crucial.
+Effective antifouling measures, such as Marine Growth Prevention Systems (MGPS), Anti-Fouling Paints and Impressed Current Cathodic Protection (ICCP), are crucial.
 Regular inspections and cleaning are also essential to keep sea chests clear of obstructions and biofouling.

 Maintenance and Protection of Sea Chests

 To ensure sea chests function properly, various maintenance and protection methods are used.
-Regular sea chest maintenance is vital, especially in regions like the UAE.
 Neglecting cleaning can lead to marine growth and debris buildup, causing blockages and impacting ship performance.

 Marine Growth Prevention Systems (MGPS)